MomentEvents/Moment-Website/README.md

 ## 🌟 Welcome to Moment 📷

-Moment is a mobile application aimed at uniting people through events.
+Moment is a mobile application where students can find and host events.
 This is the launch website for the application, which you can view at https://momentevents.app

 All of the source code for the mobile app itself is private and confidential.